 Gerald creates each piece in his own private studio located in the northern Colorado mountains.
 He forms his clean lined art glass using traditional tools.
 He uses both traditional and non-traditional techniques in a modern studio.
 Much of his glass art he creates solo.
 This echoes the tradition of the forefathers of the early 1970s American small studio movement.
 Taught this way, it remains the root of his style of glass art.

 Patterson’s studio is unique in the glass world.
 It is smaller.
 And, unlike the majority of glassblowers, Patterson works solo, using many rare techniques.

-The glass blowing process begins by gathering molten glass from a furnace onto a blow pipe.
-The temperature of the glass exceeds 2000 degrees Fahrenheit at this point.
+His glassblowing process begins by gathering molten glass from a furnace onto a blow pipe.
+The temperature of hot glass exceeds 2000 degrees Fahrenheit (1,093.33 degree Celsius) at this point.
 Color is then applied in a myriad of fashions.
-When the amount of glass is set and the colors have been manipulated to the artist's satisfaction a bubble is then blown into the glass.
+With the amount of glass set, the colors are combined to the artist's satisfaction.
+Next, a bubble is blown into the glass.
 The bubble is then coaxed into the desired form using a variety of tools (jacks, paddles, wet newspaper).
-Much of my work involves two or more bubbles that are fused together in a process known as incalmo.
-The finished piece is then placed into an annealing oven where it cools slowly at a controlled rate.
+One or more bubbles fused together results in a process known as incalmo.
+The finished piece is then placed into an annealing oven where it cools at a controlled rate.

 A master glass artist for 21 years, pushing the limits of his abilities.
 Finding new challenges to conquer and techniques to master.
 Part of the joy in his work is from the problem solving involved in creating something new and unique.
 He is exploring the use of another set of hands, or an assistant to aid in the glass forming process.
 His current work is a combination of solo and assisted work.